nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    * Listing all persons : list
    * Editing a person : edit
    * Deleting a person : delete
+   * Find a person: find
    * Clearing all entries : clear
    * Undoing last command : undo
    * Sorting all entries by a specific field : sort
 * Command summary

 --------------------------------------------------------------------------------------------------------------------